b9org/b9/docs/BuildBase9.md

 [primitive functions]: ./Dictionary.md#primitive-function

 b9porcelain source code is passed as input into our [frontend compiler], which uses [Esprima] to convert the program into an [Abstract Syntax Tree] (or AST).
 Our frontend compiler walks the AST and converts it into our portable binary format.
-The portable binary format is represented as our Binary Module.
+The portable binary format is represented as our [Binary Module].

 [frontend compiler]: https://github.com/b9org/b9/blob/master/js_compiler/compile.js
 [Esprima]: http://esprima.org
 [Abstract Syntax Tree]: https://en.wikipedia.org/wiki/Abstract_syntax_tree
+[Binary Module]: ./Dictionary.md#binary-module

 For a detailed overview of how we've designed/built our front-end compiler and binary format, visit the link below: